-We have analysed the performance of our school's disadvantaged pupils during 2022/23 academic year using key stage 4 performance data and internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during 2023/24 academic year using key stage 4 performance data and internal assessments

-For 2023, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compare to other similar pupils nationally) for our disadvantaged students was -0.14, for non-disadvantaged it was 0.18.
+For 2024, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compare to other similar pupils nationally) for our disadvantaged students was +0.14, for non- disadvantaged it was -0.262.
 For progress scores disadvantaged students outperformed non-disadvantaged students in English and Maths.
-For Attainment 8 (which is a measure of GSCE attainment across 8 subjects) it was 35.52, compared to non-disadvantaged 37.97.
+For Attainment 8 (which is a measure of GSCE attainment across 8 subjects) it was 3.8, compared to non-disadvantaged 3.42.
 We have, however, compared our results to national figures to help gauge the performance of our disadvantaged students.
-The national Attainment 8 score for disadvantaged students in 2021/22 37.5 and for non-disadvantaged students it was 52.6.
-For Progress 8, the national average score for disadvantaged students was -0.55, compared to non-disadvantaged 0.15.
+The national Attainment 8 score for disadvantaged students in 2023-24 was significantly lower compared with the collaboration data obtained from SISRA which was +4.64.